ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 !!! warning "OPERA RTC-S1 On-Demand coverage not available in some arctic regions"

     The static layers used to process acquisitions over some parts of Greenland and Arctic Canada are currently unavailable in ASF's archive.
-On Demand jobs submitted for these areas will return an error, as the static layers are required for processing the OPERA RTC-S1 products.
+On-Demand jobs submitted for these areas will return an error, as the static layers are required for processing the OPERA RTC-S1 products.
 We are working with the OPERA team to add these files to the ASF archive.